 Some businesses start with a spreadsheet.
 Ours started with a road trip that changed everything.

-We'd spent over a decade managing private homes in Stowe, Vermont u2014 helping guests find the right place and making sure they left happy.
+We'd spent over a decade managing private homes in Stowe, Vermont helping guests find the right place and making sure they left happy.
 Then we visited the Blue Ridge Mountains of North Georgia, and something shifted.
 The wines.
 The small-town pace.
 The kind of beauty that makes you slow down and breathe.
 We were hooked.

-The problem was that we couldnu2019t find a place to purchase that really hit the mark.
-So we did what any slightly obsessed hospitality people would do u2014 we built one from scratch.
+The problem was that we couldn't find a place to purchase that really hit the mark.
+So we did what any slightly obsessed hospitality people would do uwe built one from scratch.
 We pulled from everything we learned in Vermont, researched locations carefully, and made every decision with one goal in mind: create a place where families and friends could gather in real comfort, without any of the usual compromises.
 Enough space.
 Enough beds.
 A kitchen worth cooking in.
 A living room worth lingering in.

 We're proud of what we built.
 Even prouder of what happens here.